arunoda/react-komposer/README.md

 ### Using with Promises

-For this, you can use the `composeWithPromise` instead of `compose`.
+For use with Promise-based data sources, you can use `composeWithPromise` instead of `compose`.

 ```js
 import {composeWithPromise} from 'react-komposer'